Skip to main content

 Level 3: Exploratory 3-Group Decomposition

 Because F1 contains 14 of the 18 items, we explored whether it could be meaningfully sub-divided.
 Horn’s Parallel Analysis on F1 alone recommends retaining only 1 factor, so any split is not statistically mandated.
-However, a forced 2-factor extraction within F1 produces two interpretable, closely related sub-groups, suggesting they are best understood as facets of a single broader construct.
+However, a forced 2-factor extraction within F1 produces two interpretable, closely related sub-groups.

 Important methodological note